$35 GROW members

 The lecture will begin at 7:00 at the BRIT Commons.

 GROW Members are invited to a wine and cheese reception honoring Richard Louv just prior to the lecture, from 5:30 - 7:00 PM in the BRIT Atrium.

 Please park in the BRIT parking lot (free).

 Not a member?
 Become a member today by visiting fwgrow.org.

 About GROWing Together

 With both the Fort Worth Botanic Gardens and the Botanical Research Institute of Texas as educational resources, GROW offers hands-on, nature-based educational programming to local families.
-For this season, Seedlings and Little Sprouts are back in the Garden, and don’t forget about Bella’s Book & Nature Club and Bella’s Saturday Story Time at BRIT.
-We are also offering Family Exploration Saturdays!
-Come and GROW with us!
+Due to the current situation, Bella Book and Nature Club and Little Sprouts Book and Garden Club have moved online with interactive virtual experiences which are free to all.
+Follow the links to register and GROW with us!

 Email email@example.com to be added to our "GROW Family Events" direct mail list.